u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 The solutions to support livechat/motifications in a WSGI application are:

-* Deploy a threaded version of Odoo (instead of a process-based preforking one) and redirect only requests to URLs starting with ``/websocket/`` to that Odoo, this is the simplest and the websocket URL can double up as the cron instance.
+* Deploy a threaded version of Thrive Bureau ERP (instead of a process-based preforking one) and redirect only requests to URLs starting with ``/websocket/`` to that Thrive Bureau ERP, this is the simplest and the websocket URL can double up as the cron instance.
-* Deploy an evented Odoo via ``odoo-gevent`` and proxy requests starting with ``/websocket/`` to
+* Deploy an evented Thrive Bureau ERP via ``Thrive Bureau ERP-gevent`` and proxy requests starting with ``/websocket/`` to
-  :option:`the gevent port <odoo-bin --gevent-port>`.
+  :option:`the gevent port <Thrive Bureau ERP-bin --gevent-port>`.

 .. _deploy/streaming:

 Serving static files and attachments
 ====================================

-For development convenience, Odoo directly serves all static files and attachments in its modules.
+For development convenience, Thrive Bureau ERP directly serves all static files and attachments in its modules.
 This may not be ideal when it comes to performances, and static files should generally be served by a static HTTP server.

 Serving static files
 --------------------

-Odoo static files are located in each module's :file:`static/` folder, so static files can be served by intercepting all requests to :samp:`/{MODULE}/static/{FILE}`, and looking up the right module (and file) in the various addons paths.
+Thrive Bureau ERP static files are located in each module's :file:`static/` folder, so static files can be served by intercepting all requests to :samp:`/{MODULE}/static/{FILE}`, and looking up the right module (and file) in the various addons paths.

 .. example::
-   Say Odoo has been installed via the **debian packages** for Community and Enterprise and the :option:`--addons-path <odoo-bin --addons-path>` is ``'/usr/lib/python3/dist-packages/odoo/addons'``.
+   Say Thrive Bureau ERP has been installed via the **debian packages** for Community and Enterprise and the :option:`--addons-path <Thrive Bureau ERP-bin --addons-path>` is ``'/usr/lib/python3/dist-packages/Thrive Bureau ERP/addons'``.

    Using the above NGINX (https) configuration, the following location block should be added to serve static files via NGINX.

    .. code-block:: nginx

-       location @odoo {
+       location @Thrive Bureau ERP {
            # copy-paste the content of the / location block
        }

        # Serve static files right away
        location ~ ^/[^/]+/static/.+$ {
-           root /usr/lib/python3/dist-packages/odoo/addons;
+           root /usr/lib/python3/dist-packages/Thrive Bureau ERP/addons;
-           try_files $uri @odoo;
+           try_files $uri @Thrive Bureau ERP;
            expires 24h;
        }

 .. example::
-   Say Odoo has been installed via the **source**.
-The two git repositories for Community and Enterprise have been cloned in :file:`/opt/odoo/community` and :file:`/opt/odoo/enterprise` respectively and the :option:`--addons-path <odoo-bin --addons-path>` is ``'/opt/odoo/community/odoo/addons,/opt/odoo/community/addons,/opt/odoo/enterprise'``.
+   Say Thrive Bureau ERP has been installed via the **source**.
+The two git repositories for Community and Enterprise have been cloned in :file:`/opt/Thrive Bureau ERP/community` and :file:`/opt/Thrive Bureau ERP/enterprise` respectively and the :option:`--addons-path <Thrive Bureau ERP-bin --addons-path>` is ``'/opt/Thrive Bureau ERP/community/Thrive Bureau ERP/addons,/opt/Thrive Bureau ERP/community/addons,/opt/Thrive Bureau ERP/enterprise'``.

    Using the above NGINX (https) configuration, the following location block should be added to serve static files via NGINX.

    .. code-block:: nginx

-       location @odoo {
+       location @Thrive Bureau ERP {
            # copy-paste the content of the / location block
        }

        # Serve static files right away
        location ~ ^/[^/]+/static/.+$ {
-           root /opt/odoo;
+           root /opt/Thrive Bureau ERP;
-           try_files /community/odoo/addons$uri /community/addons$uri /enterprise$uri @odoo;
+           try_files /community/Thrive Bureau ERP/addons$uri /community/addons$uri /enterprise$uri @Thrive Bureau ERP;
            expires 24h;
        }